 South Carolina Nursing Programs and Degrees Guide

 The following guide will provide you with essential information on the many nursing programs available in the state of South Carolina.
-Students pursuing an undergraduate or a graduate nursing degree in South Carolina often have the ability to concentrate their studies in one of a number of areas, including family nurse practitioner, nurse educator, and adult gerontology nurse practitioner.
-Some colleges and universities, like the Medical University of South Carolina, provide students with the ability to earn their degrees predominately or entirely online.
-A viable alternative to a traditional nursing program is one of the many bachelor’s and master’s in nursing programs offered at such online universities as Western Governors University and the University of Phoenix.
+Students pursuing an undergraduate or a graduate nursing degree in South Carolina may concentrate their studies in one of a number of areas, including family nurse practitioner, nurse educator, and adult gerontology nurse practitioner.
+Some colleges and universities provide students with the ability to earn their nursing degrees predominately or entirely online.

 - 15 colleges and universities offer an associate’s degree in nursing.